vageesh7/MyPy/README.md

 # Python scripts

-Assortment of scripts that run on the Pycharm studio to create/update/delete of Employee records using MongoDB on Windows.
+The script that runs on the Pycharm studio to create/update/delete of Employee records using MongoDB on Windows.

 ## Description